Unsolvability and Beyond in Many-To-Many Non-Bipartite Stable Matching: Towards Generalised Stable Partitions

-Here, the correspondence with half-matchings becomes even more natural.
+Here, the correspondence with half-matchings comes even more naturally.
 We let two agents $a_i, a_j$ be \emph{half-matches} if either $a_i\in S(a_j)$ or $a_i\in P(a_j)$ (but not both) and be \emph{full matches} if $a_i\in S(a_j)\cap P(a_j)$ (or equivalently for $a_j$ in terms of $a_i$'s sets due to G4).
 We call two distinct agents $a_i,a_j$ \emph{blocking} with regards to $(S,P)$ if they violate G2.

 \begin{example} To illustrate a GSP2, consider the functions $S,P$ given in Table \ref{table:gsp2example} for the instance shown in Table \ref{table:unsolvablesf}.
 The structure corresponds to the GSP1 example above and satisfies all conditions G1-G4 as can be verified.
 For example, G3 and G4 can be verified by inspection of the sets and, for G1, taking agent $a_1$ as an example, there exists bijection $f$ from $P(a_1)$ to $S(a_1)$ given by $f(a_3)=a_4$, $f(a_4)=a_2$ (notice that the GSP1 previously given for the instance would correspond to $f(a_3)=a_2$, $f(a_4)=a_4$ which also satisfies our conditions).
 Lastly, G4 can be verified by inspecting the preference lists.